Uninett/Argus/README.md

   way of sending SMS messages.
   See [Notifications and notification plugins](docs/notifications.rst).

-### Production gotchas
+### Domains

-The frontend and backend currently needs to be on either the same domain or be subdomains of the same domain (ARGUS_COOKIE_DOMAIN).
+In production, Argus requires the frontend and the backend to either be deployed on the same domain, or the frontend to be on a subdomain of the `ARGUS_COOKIE_DOMAIN`.

-When running on localhost for dev and test, ARGUS_COOKIE_DOMAIN may be empty.
+When running Argus on localhost for development and testing, `ARGUS_COOKIE_DOMAIN` can be empty.

+Refer to the section on [Environment variables](#environment-variables) for details.

 ### Running tests locally